 Quick housekeeping tip: If your house reeks of bad odour for some reason, try doing this before you reach out for an air freshener: Boil tamarind (or its pulp) with a cup of water and simmer for 15 minutes.
 Leave the container open for a while.
 The unpleasant smell will be gone!

 This fish curry is yet another in the looong list of my mom’s easy Kerala curry recipes like Kerala chicken curry, chicken varutharacha curry, nadan egg roast, parippu curry, and sprouted mung bean curry.

 This is how you make it:

 (You can find the exact measurements and instructions in the printable recipe card at the end of this page.)

 - Fish: I’ve used pomfret here.
+It is also called butterfish or pompano.
+(Which I used for the popular tandoori pomfret.)
 Any fish like sardine or mackerel can be used.
-(I usually reserve mackerel for recipes like fish cakes and baked fish which require more of a meaty fish.)
+(I usually reserve mackerel for recipes like fish cakes and baked fish which require more meaty fish.)

 - Tamarind: A common ingredient in South Indian cooking, it is easily available at any Indian store.
 (I haven’t used tamarind pulp, but I’m not sure if it has the same flavor.
 If you used it to make this curry, please let me know in the comments section.)

 - Onions: Pearl onions add to the subtle Kerala flavors in addition to coconut (as in Kerala chicken curry).